Update Monday 7th August 2018: Steve Bamford has published his final US PGA Championship tips here.

 Winners, Winners, Winners!

-14 of the last 16 PGA Champions (88%) had already won a tournament in the season prior to winning the PGA Championship:
+14 of the last 17 PGA Champions (82%) had already won a tournament in the season prior to winning the PGA Championship.
+That is a trend worth noting, but 2 of the past 4 Champions namely Jason Dufner (2013) and Jimmy Walker (2016) had been winless in the calendar year entering the PGA Championship.

 |PGA Winner||Season Wins|